-Equation created by MathType:
+Equation created by Math Type:

 (2)

 3.6.2.
 Equation Numbering & Citation

 Equations should be numbered consecutively with Arabic numerals to avoid ambiguities, if they will be referred to in text.
 Citation for an equation should be made by using “(1),” not “Eq.
 (1)” or “equation (1),” except at the beginning of a sentence: “Equation (1) is…”